Home | Contents | Additions | Search | Paintings | Manifestos | Centres | Shows | Enquiries | Email

 Art info

-Roland Collection - films and videos about art of all periods.
+Roland Collection Films and videos about art of all periods.
 Films and clips can be downloaded.

-Art Dictionary - all sorts of stuff from art periods to measurement of light intensity.
+Art Dictionary All sorts of stuff from art periods to measurement of light intensity.

 back to top

-Practical advice on art
+Practical advice for artists

-Paintersstudio Use of paints and mediums, stretching a canvas etc.
+Paintersstudio Use of paints and mediums, stretching a canvas etc

 About painting good site with sound advice on cleaning your brushes properly.